-Science&Art@School is a project to inspire young students with the cooperation of science and art through a two-day interdisciplinary workshop.
+Science&Art@School is a project to inspire young students with the cooperation of science and art through a three-day interdisciplinary workshop.
 Day one: The workshop starts with an introduction to modern physics with emphasis upon particle physics.
-Day two: the focus point is contemporary art reflecting upon science.
+Days two and three: the focus point is contemporary art reflecting upon science.

 At the end of the workshop the students‘ artwork installation is presented during a public vernissage.

 Pupils of the AHS Theodor-Kramer-Strasse in Vienna converted regular coffee cans to fully functional particle detectors under the guidance of HEPHY scientists.
 They participated as “Youngsteins” in the ”Win a beamline” contest of CERN using those detectors.
 They made it to the top 16 of 292 participating teams.